midnxghtpulse/labor-law-claims-analysis/README.md

 ---

-i'm not trying to predict court decisions with this project.
+## disclaimer!

-i just think there is a lot of useful information hidden in procedural metadata, and i wanted to see how much of it i could make easier to explore.
+i'm not trying to predict court decisions with this project! i just think there is a lot of useful information hidden in procedural metadata, and i wanted to see how much of it i could make easier to explore.